-Brain stem injuries cause serious problems and require intensive treatment.
-Below are some of the most common effects of brain stem damage.
+Here are some of the most common effects of brain stem damage:

-The brain stem houses a network of neurons called the reticular activating system (RAS), which helps a person wake up.
-When the brain stem is damaged, the RAS is compressed and can cause a coma.
+The brain stem houses a network of neurons called the reticular activating system, which is responsible for states of consciousness and your ability to wake up.
+When the brain stem sustains damage, the reticular activating system can be affected and result in a coma.